jmcastelo/mixtum/README.md

 ## Overview

 Mixtum has been developed as a graphical user interface (GUI) and as standalone Python script.
 Both versions use the same computation routines.
 Before running Mixtum, please ensure the required dependencies are met.
-Instructions to install them on Linux, Windows and Mac systems are given below.
+Instructions to install them on Linux and Windows systems are given below.
+Optionally, use the Python package manager [uv](https://docs.astral.sh/uv/), available on Linux, Windows and macOS, to skip installing dependencies or creating virtual environments, and directly run Mixtum's GUI.

 ### Graphical user interface

 A GUI has been developed with Qt's `PySide6` library.
-Please, download the release and run the executable, or get the source code and run it with the following command:
+Please, get the source code and run Mixtum's GUI with the following command:

     python mixtum_gui.py

+Optionally, run it via `uv`:

+    uv run --with numpy --with pyside6 --with matplotlib mixtum_gui.py

 ### Standalone script